“My Sweet Lord”

 We need to cherish and nourish our sweet and intimate relationship with God.
 As we meet him regularly “face to face.”
 He will fill our lives with grace overflowing, and out of that overflow our human friendships will flourish.
 God will show you how to be a friend to others.
 People need people.
 This need is part of what it means to be human.
 The last two years have taught the world that one of the worst things that can happen to a person is to be isolated from other people, and the converse of this is that if we are to grow intellectually, socially, and spiritually; we need community.

-We need to cherish and nourish our intimate relationship with likeminded souls.
+We need to cherish and nourish our intimate relationship with like-minded souls.
 The upper room is an example of this.
 In Acts chapter one, while waiting for Jesus to return after the resurrection, we see the disciples returned to Jerusalem.
 We are told that they have one mind and one purpose which was continually devoting themselves to prayer, waiting together.

 The first commitment needed is to devote ourselves to joyful prayer (Luke 24).

 We rejoice with uncontainable joy because infinite grace has reached down and saved a wretch like you and me.
-Recount the ways in which God has mercifully brought you to himself, and look at people like Peter too.
-Despite the fact that he denied Jesus three times on the night of his arrest, Peter is the one chosen to have the primary preaching role throughout the first twelve chapters of Acts.
+Recount the ways, in which God has mercifully brought you to himself, and look at people like Peter too.
+Despite the fact, that he denied Jesus three times on the night of his arrest, Peter is the one chosen to have the primary preaching role throughout the first twelve chapters of Acts.

 After returning with joy and waiting with unity, they (about 120 people) devoted themselves to continual praise and continual prayer.
 There were two requisites for true prayer, namely that they persevered, and were of one mind.
 Praying together often creates unity.
 They prayed with confidence.
 We pray with confidence because we know that God himself will sanctify us completely.
-And it is He who intercedes on your behalf even now!
+And it is He who intercedes on our behalf even now!
 Do you realize that even when you are the only one in a room, you are never praying alone?
 The privilege of prayer is that we get to pray with our Lord!
 He is always ready to pray with and for us.

 Joy, unity, and prayer should characterize our lives as maturing spiritual seekers.
 Unity results when mature seekers are willing to place the needs of others above their own.

 The upper room represents important principles of prayer.
 Our upper room is a place to be honest in prayer.
-As we bare our heart before God, we cry out to Him.
+As we bare our hearts before God, we cry out to Him.
 Elijah cried out to the Lord.
 A great, wrenching cry of grief and sorrow tore him apart.
 (1 Kings 17:20)